-In this course, students will explore both two-dimensional and threedimensional skill sets to develop and communicate their design sotions.
+In this course, students will explore both two-dimensional and three-dimensional skill sets to develop and communicate their design sotions.
 Students will learn rapid visualization and basic tools for image manipulation and presentations.
-Prerequisite(s): None

 BID106: INTERIOR FINISHES AND MATERIALS

 This course gives emphasis to multiple types of finishes for interior environments while referencing materials and specifications, standards and certifications, procurement and product lifecycle, furniture and furnishings, and equipment for both residential and commercial typologies of spaces.